Loveless (album): Legacy

-The band Japancakes recorded a cover album of Loveless which includes every song from the original in the same sequence.
-The cover album was released on Darla Records in 2007.

-In 2013, Kenny Feinstein of the bluegrass band Water Tower released a solo cover album of Loveless entitled Loveless: Hurts to Love (Fluff & Gravy).
-The album is mostly acoustic and features a wide assortment of instruments including guitar, piano, mandolin, violin, bass, cello, harmonium, and dobro.
+Japancakes recorded a cover album of Loveless which includes every song from the original in the same sequence.
+It was released on Darla Records in 2007.
+In 2013, Kenny Feinstein of Water Tower released a solo cover album of Loveless entitled Loveless: Hurts to Love (Fluff & Gravy).
+It is mostly acoustic and features a wide assortment of instruments including guitar, piano, mandolin, violin, bass, cello, harmonium, and dobro.
 Feinstein plays most of the instruments on the album himself and provides lead vocals.
 Also appearing on the album are musician Jeff Kazor of The Crooked Jades and engineer Bruce Kaphan who helped Feinstein create an "acoustic wall of sound" that emulates the original album's distorted layers.